baltimoreheritage/civil-rights-heritage/_pages/1232-druid-hill-avenue.md

 > A very delightful tea was given last Sunday evening by the Misses Briscoe at their residence, 1232 Druid Hill Ave.

 Social engagements like this provided a basis for fundraising and organizing efforts with family, friends, neighbors, and fellow congregants.
-Living next door to Ida R. Cummings, daughter of Harry S. Cummings and resident at 1234 Druid Hill Avenue, likely encouraged women in the Briscoe family to help raise funds for youth programs.
+Living next door to Ida R. Cummings, sister of Harry S. Cummings and resident at 1234 Druid Hill Avenue, likely encouraged women in the Briscoe family to help raise funds for youth programs.
 The _Afro American_ published an account of “Summer Work of the Fresh Air and Empty Stocking Circle” by Miss Ida R. Cummings, President, and Mrs. Mamie R. Bruce, Secretary, on November 3, 1906, noting:

 > Among the latest contributions received were $5.45 from a Lawn Party given by the Misses Briscoe's Druid Hill avenue.